KDE/digikam-doc/post_processing/metadata_editor.rst

 Categories
 ~~~~~~~~~~

 This view record categories relevant to the item.
+It's identical to the :ref:`IPTC Categories <iptc_categories>` section, but with no string size limitations.

 .. figure:: images/metadata_editor_xmp_categories.webp
     :alt: